taylorplumer/classifiers-dash/README.md

 The inspiration for this tool came from Issue #1044<sup>1</sup> of the Yellowbrick project "to create an at-a-glance representation of multiple model scores so that I can easily compare and contrast different model instances."
 The heatmap below is my solution, albeit outside the scope of the Yellowbrick project itself given the use of Dash/Plotly instead of Matplotlib.
 Utilizing the interactivity of Dash/Plolty, I extended the solution to incorporate existing yellowbrick classification visualizations, named visualizers.

-The web app primarily consists of three components:
+The web app consists of three components:
 1. A dropdown allowing the user to view models with training data either as-is or synthetically upsampled to address any class imbalance.
 The default is no upsampling.
 The upsample.py module within the utils directory can provide details on the upsampling method.
 2. A heatmap containing precision, recall, and f1 scores for each sklearn model along with the following:
     - macro average: averaging the unweighted mean per label